Bedrock-OSS/bedrock-wiki/docs/blocks/ore-loot-tables.md

 ## Specifying Enchantments

-If needed you can add the enchanments section to your condition, but remember each tool and level must be listed as seperate pools
+If needed you can add the enchantments section to your condition, but remember each tool and level must be listed as seperate pools

-<CodeHeader>BP/loot_tables/blocks/silver_ore.json#pools<CodeHeader>
+<CodeHeader>BP/loot_tables/blocks/silver_ore.json#pools</CodeHeader>

 ```json
 "conditions": [